A family-friendly European road trip

 Memories of our European road trip got me thinking: how would we make it family-friendly?

-It would be amazing to visit some of the same destinations along the way, as well as a few new ones.
 And of course we would probably spend a little less of our trip appreciating the night life and more time taking in the family-friendly side of Europe.

 Apart from the obvious differences between holidaying with and without children, there’s a few other things that would change our next European road trip.